AlexD017/Tri3-IndivRepo/week5/CBnote2.md

   * Thoughtful: planning
   * Intention: have goals in mind
   * Empathetic: think about the fundamental problems that someone else has
+  * Interdisciplinary process where you get to work with as your projects get bigger and more ambitious

 * **Design Process**:
  1. Ideation - brainstorming, think big and dream bold